Rishit-Gupta-RG/Elephantlife/README.md

 ## Commands & features
 `/gifmaker` - Upload an image to create a GIF

-`Gif maker` (Context menu user command) - Create a GIF using the profile picture of the user directly
+`Gif maker` (Context menu user command) - Create a GIF using the profile picture of a user directly

 Can be used anywhere on discord (you must have permissions to use app commands in the channel where you want to use it)